 After receiving a Bachelor of Arts degree in Political Science from the University of Pittsburgh at Johnstown, John made his way to law school at the University of Richmond where he achieved a Juris Doctorate in Law.
 After three years in Richmond, he accepted a commission to serve in the United States Navy JAG Corps before returning to finish his degree and pass the bar exam.
 During his military service, he spent several years travelling the globe as a naval officer assigned to the USS Grasp and later at the Naval Legal Service Office at the Norfolk Naval Station.

-John retired from law enforcement in 2018 to pursue a budding interest in cybersecurity.
+John retired from law enforcement in 2018 to pursue this budding interest in cybersecurity.
 He started attending lectures at the Department of Justice, collecting many qualifications and becoming certified in Ethical Hacking, Mobile Forensics, AccessData, Hacking Forensics and Blockchain Investigations.

 Due to his many impressive credentials, John was offered several teaching positions at prestigious universities and industry teaching bodies before deciding to join Saint Francis University in Loretto, Pennsylvania as an associate professor of Cybersecurity.
 As the University’s Cyber Defense and Forensics Coordinator, he was responsible for the development of their information security programs and spent his time ensuring their curriculum was the most diverse on offer.